Jamie Langfield: St Mirren

-Langfield was re-registered as a player and was on the bench for St Mirren's Scottish Premiership game against Hibernian in September 2020 after goalkeepers Jak Alnwick, Dean Lyness and Peter Urminsky were all ruled out due to COVID-19 protocols.
+Though Langfield quietly retired from professional football, Langfield was re-registered as a player when he was given a number forty–one shirt ahead of the 2017–18 season.
+Langfield appeared once as an unused substitute during the 2017–18 season.
+He was re-registered as a player and was on the bench for St Mirren's Scottish Premiership game against Hibernian on 12 September 2020 after goalkeepers Jak Alnwick, Dean Lyness and Peter Urminský were all ruled out due to COVID-19 protocols.